phetsims/phet-info/deployment-info/sim_deployment.md

 **Steps to publish a 'rc' (release candidate) version**

+The latest fully-tested SHAs (use these if appropriate):

+Other SHAs under testing:

 RC versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/.

 If this is the first release candidate on a release branch: